sanjaybasu/ice-detention-mortality/CAUSE_OF_DEATH_SOURCES.md

 ## Overview

-This document explains where the cause of death information comes from for all 250 deaths in the dataset.
+This document explains where the cause of death information comes from for all ICE deaths in the dataset (249 deaths; filename retained as `all_250_deaths_detailed.csv`).
+CBP deaths are counts-only and do not include causes.

 ---